Srinivas-Raghav-VC/Project-Website/README.md

 # Project-Website

-Project Website
+## Overview

-This is a simple website designed for Project Submission for IT Workshop I.
+This website is a straightforward project created for the IT Workshop I assignment.
+It's hosted on GitHub Pages and can be accessed here.

+## Features
+- The website, crafted with HTML/CSS, showcases a selection of renowned musicians from the Western world.